 - NSIS can be downloaded, installed and used on Windows like any application.

-- Before using NSIS, compress the directory created by PyInstaller into a *.zip archive using any tool like 7-Zip or WinZip.
+- Before using NSIS, compress the contents of the “dist” directory created by PyInstaller into a *.zip archive using any tool like 7-Zip or WinZip.

 - Launch NSIS, click “Installer based on a .ZIP file”, and click “Open” to locate the package *.zip file you have just created.

-- If you want to make the files installed (extracted) to the “Program Files” of the target user, from the “Default Folder” drop-down menu, select
+- If you want to make the files installed (extracted) to the “Program Files” of the target user, in the “Default Folder” enter

 - If you want to add a shortcut to the internal *.exe file on the Desktop after installation, you can add something like this to the file “Modern.nsh” at: